-Boot Camp isn’t exactly a feature that’s new to Mac OS X, but perhaps you’ve only recently introduced yourself to it.
+Boot Camp isn’t exactly a feature that’s new to Mac OS X: If you want to install Windows 8 on a Mac, for example, you’ll have to lean on the software. but perhaps you’ve only recently introduced yourself to it.
 Installing Windows on a Mac and dual booting it with OS X via Boot Camp is one thing, but what do you do if you want to boot back into OS X from Windows?
 We recently toyed around with Boot Camp, loading Windows 8.1 on Apple’s latest iMac, and found that getting back into OS X from Microsoft’s desktop operating system may not exactly be straightforward for everyone.

 That’s why we’re putting this quick guide together.
 Here, you’ll learn how to get back to OS X in the event you’ve used Boot Camp to install and use Windows on your Mac.